 1999 United Way Campaign

-The United Way of the Cape Fear Area works to address the underlying causes of problems in the area and create lasting, measurable change in the key areas of education, income and health.
-A co-production with JC Penny and New Hanover Wilmington Health Network.
-The film is credited with helping the United Way exceed its goal! http://www.uwcfa.org/
+The United Way of the Cape Fear Area works to address the underlying causes and create lasting, measurable change in the key areas of education, income, and health.
+A co-production with JC Penny and New Hanover Wilmington Health Network, this film is credited with helping the United Way exceed its financial goal! http://www.uwcfa.org/

 1998 Cape Fear Area United Way

 This program includes portraits of individuals and agencies United Way supports.
 The film is credited with helping the agency exceed its campaign goal!
 A co-production with Blue Cross Blue Shield. http://www.uwcfa.org/

 The documentary is specifically intended for victims of domestic violence.
 The bureaucracy is a maze to those who are frightened and abused and this program informs victims of how they can get help and what they can do after they get help.
 The story features, among others, BEN DAVID, district attorney for New Hanover and Pender counties in southeastern North Carolina.

 This was put together by television news anchors and other media personnel, including me.
 The half-hour regionally broadcast documentary took a look back at the start of Camp Good Days & Special Times and its growth after fifteen years.
 I was asked to participate on camera to talk about my biography of Teddi Mervis, the organization’s–and a college dance marathon held annually for more than thirty years at St. John Fisher College, Rochester, NY.

 Landscape Architecture: North Carolina Pioneers